ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   Domain.join send;
 ```

-Now, the send does not block anymore.
+Now the send will not block anymore.

-If you do not want to block in send or recv, `send_poll` and `recv_poll` might
+If you don't want to block in `send` or `recv`, `send_poll` and `recv_poll` might
 come in handy.
-They return a boolean value, if the operation was successful we
+They return a boolean value, so if the operation was successful we
 get a `true`, otherwise a `false`.

 ```ocaml